 Resource reduction measures are solutions that can lead to lifecycle energy and cost savings for a favorable return on investment while simultaneously improving resiliency and promoting health and wellness in your facility.

 Energy prices are volatile in the U.S. and abroad.
 As companies expand operations, they are continuously looking for ways to decrease costs and improve their bottom line.
 Additionally, life sciences companies are committing to sustainability including goals for zero carbon operations and drastically limiting water consumption and waste production.
+As an example, we helped a client meet their sustainability goals by designing a fully electric, LEED-certified biotech manufacturing facility.
 Our recent U.S. survey of more than 500 life science leaders indicated that 84% of participants have sustainability benchmarking in place and over 75% of respondents would consider energy conservation measures and water reclamation strategies to reduce operation costs and environmental impacts.
 Many companies are aligning operations with the United Nations Sustainable Development Goals as well.

 With these goals in place, the first step to achieving them is reducing your facility’s resource consumption.
 Applying best design and construction practices to go beyond “code minimum” and reduce the utilities necessary to run your facility not only advances your sustainability goals, but also makes your facility more efficient and can decrease operations costs.